asfadmin/Discovery-PytestAutomation/README.md

 - This means you can have "test_known_bugs.yml" to exclude from build pipelines, or "test_prod_only.yml" that only gets executed against your prod environment. etc.

-- This also means we can't run tests based on what file they're in, the `test_type` can only look at the yml test itself to decide where it goes.
+- This also means we can't run tests based on what file they're in, each `test type` can only look at the yml test itself to decide if it runs it.

 ### 4) Using `conftest.py` for extra Flexibility